waldronlab/HMP16SData/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Read the contributing guidelines**
-Be sure you are submitting only a bugs and not a question or feature request.
+Be sure you are submitting only a bug and not a question or feature request.

 **Describe the bug**
 A clear and concise description of what the bug is.